 How can you collaborate and reach out to someone you want to partner with?
 Do something that scares you?
 Stretches you beyond your comfort zone?

-Wishing you a beautiful 2019 and cheers to accomplishing all of your goals!
+Wishing you a beautiful new year and cheers to accomplishing all of your goals!